How to Make an Astronaut Costume for a Child

 - Make it from paper mache, by inflating a balloon or bowl as a base to cover with the paper and glue.
 Make sure you inflate the balloon as much as the size of your head or create two symmetrical parts to stick together if you've used the bowl.
 When dry, cut out a square so that you can see and cover with cling film.
 If you don't add enough layers of paper, when it dries the helmet may not have the consistency it needs to stay upright.
 In this case, we advise you to line the inside with some wire to hold it upright.

 - Using a bucket with an opening through which the child can see.
 Create a hole too and add the cling film.
 You can cushion the inside of the helmet with kitchen paper or foam.

 You can cover them helmet with tin foil once you have created the structure.

 Now, let's do the astronaut's oxygen rucksack.
 Use two two-litre bottles to make the space backpack, like those worn by real astronauts to breathe.

 Once clean and dry paint them with metallic grey paint and attach them to each other using white tape.
 Use a box of cereal to stick the two bottles to with super glue and paint the box in the same color.

 Add ribbons for straps that will stick with adhesive glue, once the paint has dried.
 You can also get hold of some PVC corrugated tubes and stick one end on each of the tops of the bottles, and stick the other side to the astronaut's helmet.

 For the spacesuit, you also have different alternatives:

-- You can also go for a plain white onesie or boilersuit.
-You'll be able to find them in many work-wear specialized shops.
+- Use a plain white onesie or boiler suit: you'll be able to find them in many work-wear specialised shops.

 In order to make the suit more realistic, print the NASA logo and the American flag so you can stick them on your child's arm and chest.
 If you want more props, you can also get a mop stick and tie a US flag to one of the tips, to depict Buzz Aldrin sticking the pole on the moon.